bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/beginners-guide.md

 [TOC]

-Here are some tips we have found useful for using Git to contribute to the project.title: (.*)
+Here are some tips we have found useful for using Git to contribute to the project.
-date: 2021-03-31

-date: 2021-03-30

 1. Create your own fork of Elegant by going to the project repository webpage [on GitHub](https://github.com/Pelican-Elegant/elegant) and pressing the `Fork` button.